Colton Bennett

 FAQ

-Colton Bennett has emphasized property tax reduction, opposition to abortion, restrictions on gender transition treatments for minors, stricter immigration enforcement, and support for maintaining hydroelectric dam infrastructure in the Snake River region.
+What are Colton Bennett’s political positions?
+Bennett has emphasized property tax reduction, complete opposition to abortion, opposition to gender-transition medical treatments for minors, stricter immigration enforcement, and support for maintaining hydroelectric dam infrastructure on the Snake River system.
+He has also expressed support for overturning the Supreme Court’s same-sex marriage ruling.

 News Stories